 Although it has previously been something that the authorities wanted to move away from, there have been plenty of reports in the local press about a bid to purchase The Avenue shopping centre and convert it into a Nana Plaza style, adult entertainment zone.
 The investors behind the project are Indian with other interests in Walking Street and Bangkok and seem to know what is needed.
 It will be interesting to see if such a project gets off the ground and if it does, whether it does attract these visitors back.

-2 bedrooms unit in the quiet area of Pratamnak in foreign quota at a bargain price!
+1 bedroom unit in the quiet area of Pratamnak in a bargain price!

 Golf and Other Sports